wdzhao123/SAT/README.md

-Implementation of "MetaFusion: Infrared and Visible Image Fusion via Meta-Feature Embedding from Object Detection" in PyTorch.
+Implementation of "Nowhere to Disguise: Spot Camouflaged Objects via Saliency Attribute Transfer" in PyTorch.
 The code will be released very soon.